sazzadurrahmaan/sazzadurrahmaan/README.md

 *"Complexity is a bug, not a feature."*

-**⚡ Architecting systems that scale.
+**Architecting systems that scale.
 Shipping products that matter.**

 </div>